Kerosene heaters and cookers

 etc. These items can often be found used at good prices

-on eBay.
 A word to the wise: Buy a good assortment of

 nails, screws and bolts and nuts.
 Build your own water level.
 You will need these

 to rebuild everything, and they might be impossible to

 In the event of a disaster, or an